 Tuition fees for 2019 entry.

-The tuition fees for the program are set for Domestic and International candidates below:
+The tuition fees for the program are set for domestic and international candidates below:

 Australian citizens can apply for FEE-Help, an Australian government loan to help with tuition fees.
 Australian Government tax incentives (self-education expenses) may also be available for professional development education expenses.
 Find out more about paying your fees here.

 A range of scholarships are awarded annually to high-calibre candidates who clearly demonstrate potential as future water leaders.